ackdom/betri-stopky/README.md

 ### 1. Adding Athletes
 1. Enter athlete names in the input field
 2. Press Enter or click the + button to add
-3. Drag athletes to reorder them
+3. Use up/down arrows to reorder athletes
 4. Click the trash icon to remove an athlete
+5. If you try to add an empty name, an error alert is shown

 ### 2. Starting a Session
 1. After adding athletes, click "Start Session"